 Hello client name,

-This is our last reminder email for the payment of $8,000 in regard to outstanding invoice #123, which was initially sent on March 20, prior to late fees being applied.
+This is our final reminder email for the payment of $8,000 in regard to outstanding invoice #123, which was initially sent on March 20, prior to late fees being applied.
 A late fee of 10% will be added as referenced in our payment terms.

 A copy of the original invoice has been attached for your convenience in the instance that it has been lost or misplaced.
 Please confirm receipt of the invoice and submit payment as soon as possible.